sbt/junit-interface/README.txt

       serially and not perform any other tasks in parallel which depend on the modified property.

+  Any parameter not starting with - or + is treated as a glob pattern for matching tests.
+Unlike the patterns given directly to sbt's "test-only" command, the patterns given to junit-interface will match against the full test names (as displayed by junit-interface) of all atomic test cases, so you can match on test methods and parts of suites with custom runners.

 In sbt 0.10+, you can set default options in your build.sbt file:

   testOptions += Tests.Argument(TestFrameworks.JUnit, "-q", "-v")